 Storytelling has been an intrinsic part of what makes us human since there have been humans.
-From cave paintings and oral traditions to the printing press, radio, television, and the internet, our history as a species rests on the foundation of the evolution of how we tell our stories, and how we communicate.
+From cave paintings and oral traditions to the printing press, radio, television, and the internet, our history as a species is in many ways the history of the evolution of how we tell our stories, and how we communicate.
 They’re part of who we are.

-And that’s why stories are a critical part of your marketing—probably the most important part.
+And that’s why stories are a critical part of your marketing and brand identity.
 Brand is the story of your business, and emphasizing that story has a lot of benefits for your marketing and for your business as a whole.
-Let’s break down what brand storytelling is, look at a few examples in the market, and better understand why storytelling is critical to your company’s success.
+Let’s break down what brand storytelling is, look at a few examples in the market, and come to a better understanding of why storytelling is critical to your company’s success.